leemjm92/STEAMxD/rpi-setup.md

 # Raspberry Pi FPV Camera Set-up
 credit: [PyShine](https://pyshine.com) and [Sam Westby Tech](https://www.youtube.com/watch?v=QzVYnG-WaM4)

+## Overview
+This was the initial camera set-up but due to chip shortage an alternative setup is used.
+The guide is still relevant if anyone wishes to setup a FPV camera using RPI in the future.

 ## Hardware
 1. Raspberry Pi (Zero W/Zero 2 W/3A/3B/4A/4B)
 2. MicroSD card 16gb and above